nim-lang/fusion/src/fusion/matching.rst

 In addition to working with nested subpatterns it is possible to use pattern matching as simple text scanner, similar to strscans.
-Main difference is that it allows to work on arbitrary sequences, meaning it is possible, for example, to operate on tokens, or as in this example on strings (for the sake of simplicity).
+Main difference is that it allows working on arbitrary sequences, meaning it is possible, for example, to operate on tokens, or as in this example on strings (for the sake of simplicity).